 For more information, see the Help topic Subsetting NIEM with the Schema Composer.
-Create When creating a NIEM data model, the aim is to model as much of your data Extension exchange as possible using types and Packages elements from the NIEM Reference Model.
-What cannot be modeled by re-using existing NIEM elements is then modeled in 'extension' namespace packages, by creating new types and elements using elements from the NIEM-UML profiles, with all types ultimately deriving from XML schema primitive types.
-Both the NIEM Starter Model (from the Model Wizard) and the MPD Starter Model Pattern (from the Diagram Toolbox) provide <<InformationModel>> Packages in which to model the various schemas.
-Using PIM diagrams within these packages, you can build models of your different schemas, by adding elements from the Diagram Toolbox.
-It is suggested that you use the diagram in the 'exchange' package, to assemble the high-level model of your exchange, using types and elements from other schema packages as required.
+Create Extension Packages When creating a NIEM data model, the aim is to model as much of your data exchange as possible using types and elements from the NIEM Reference Model.
+What cannot be modeled by re-using existing NIEM elements is then modeled in 'extension' namespace Packages, by creating new types and elements using elements from the NIEM-UML profiles, with all types ultimately deriving from XML schema primitive types.
+Both the NIEM Starter Model (from the Model Wizard) and the MPD Starter Model Pattern (from the Diagram Toolbox) provide < <informationmodel>&gt; Packages in which to model the various schemas.
+Using PIM diagrams within these Packages, you can build models of your different schemas, by adding elements from the Diagram Toolbox.
+It is suggested that you use the diagram in the 'exchange' Package, to assemble the high-level model of your exchange, using</informationmodel> types and elements from other schema Packages as required.